robcarver17/pysystemtrade/docs/backtesting.md

 ```
 You can also add new files for new instruments.
 Be sure to keep the file format and header names consistent.

-You can create your own directory for .csv files.
+You can create your own directory for CSV files.
 For example supposed you wanted to get your adjusted prices from `pysystemtrade/private/system_name/adjusted_price_data`.
 Here is how you'd use it:

 ```python
 from sysdata.sim.csv_futures_sim_data import csvFuturesSimData